Dorridge: Round table

 Knowle and Dorridge Round Table 812 was founded in 1963.
 For many years its regular meeting place was in Knowle, but the membership has always been drawn from the two communities.
 Whilst primarily a friendship organisation, it supports local charities, with the two main events it runs being Dorridge Day and the Christmas sleigh, visiting nearly every street in the area every December.

 Dorridge Scout Group

 Dorridge Scout Group was formed from the old 1st and 2nd Dorridge Scouts.
+In 1974 Ken Billings assisted by Tim became Scout Masters.
+The Scouts had a meeting house in Dorridge Park, but only two scouts in the first year.
+The next two years saw the group grow to over 50 members.

-In 1974 I Ken Billings assisted by Tim became Scout Masters. the Scouts had a very nice meeting house in Dorridge Park but only two scouts. the next two years saw us grow to over 50 members.
-In 1978 I returned to USA but will forever cherish my time with the boys and hope that they gained much from our friendship knowledge and fun.
-Would love to hear from you..
+In the 00s, Dorridge Scout Group expanded with the addition of "Darwin", an Explorer Scout group, providing activities for young people of mixed genders between the ages of 14–18.
+As of 2026, the group is part of the Cole Valley South Scout District, one of six districts making up Birmingham Scout County.
+Dorridge Scout Group consists of three Beaver groups, three Cub groups, three Scout groups, and an Explorer group.